 The bearing insulation must not be bridged.
 Bearing currents can damage bearings.

-- Also for subsequent installation work, such as the installation of an automatic lubrication system or a non-insulated vibration sensor, make sure that the bearing insulation cannot be bridged. - Please contact the service center if necessary.
+- Do not bridge the bearing insulation for subsequent installation work, such as the installation of an automatic lubrication system or a non-insulated vibration sensor. - Please contact the service center if necessary.